Year: 2010

 Wait.
 The mask slipped a bit there.

 If it took strenuous efforts to integrate their science and religion, then it wasn’t easy, right?
 It wasn’t just a natural combination.
-So maybe … Read the rest
+So maybe it’s not quite right to say that such strenuous efforts are evidence of the poverty of a conflict model.

 Do you tweet?
-“I think it really is without any redeeming qualities.”… Read the rest
+“I think it really is without any redeeming qualities.”

 He’s Helping by having a frankly and unapologetically atheist article in the mainstreamyest of mainstream newspapers in the US, USA Today.
 He’s Helping by writing a lively, interesting, readable piece.
 He’s Helping by writing a piece that is one of the five most popular on the site today – an atheist piece!
 He’s Helping by getting a lot of favorable comments there.